University-of-Gondar-Ethiopia/isho-public-dashboard/readme.md

 - `DashboardItem`: Represents a single visualization.
 - `Chart`: Displays a chart based on the selected visualization.
 - `Map`: Displays a heatmap of data points on a map.
-- `RequestForm`: Allows the user to request a specific dashboard from the DHIS2 API.

 ## Configuration